Planning an Alaskan Vacation: Where and When to Go

 Juneau and Southeast Alaska

 The lush, temperate rainforest and mild climate of Southeast Alaska’s island communities turn outdoor excursions into Jurassic Park-style adventures.
-With waters rich for fishing and whale watching, and tall trees perfect for ziplining, it’s wildly popular with both cruise ship passengers and independent travelers, who make use of the ferry system and convenient connections via plane.
-Juneau is not only the transit hub, but also the state capital and gateway to Glacier Bay National Park, where the wildlife outnumbers the people.
-Other popular stops include Ketchikan, with its rich mix of Alaska Native cultures, Skagway, which is all about the Klondike Gold Rush, Sitka, which exhibits the influence of Russian settlers, and authentic fishing towns like Wrangell and Petersburg.
+With waters rich for fishing and whale-watching, and tall trees perfect for zip-lining, it’s wildly popular with both cruise ship passengers and independent travelers, who make use of the ferry system and convenient connections via plane.
+Juneau is not only the central transit hub for this region, but also the state capital and the pinnacle of urban life in Southeast Alaska—as urban as it gets around here, anyway.

 Anchorage and Southcentral Alaska

-With a population of about 300,000, Anchorage contains almost half the state’s population and offers a breadth of urban amenities.
-Go kayaking, hiking, or even flightseeing by day then enjoy big-city comforts by night.
-If you want the greatest range of Alaska experiences in the shortest time, this is the place to be—a launch pad for trips south along the Kenai Peninsula, north into the Matanuska-Susitna Valley, or east into the spectacular fjords of Prince William Sound.
-Choose from seaside towns like historic Valdez, which has survived both the Great Earthquake of 1964 and the Exxon Valdez; Hope, where hiking and mountain biking await; the cruise port of Seward, the fishing meccas Kenai and Soldotna, and Homer, renowned for its thriving art scene.
+With a population of about 300,000, Anchorage contains almost half the state’s population and offers a wealth of urban amenities.
+It’s a good base for going kayaking, hiking, or even flight-seeing by day, then enjoying big-city comforts by night.
+If you want the greatest range of Alaska experiences in the shortest time, Southcentral Alaska is the place to be.
+Anchorage makes a good first destination before you set out on trips south along the Kenai Peninsula, north into the Matanuska-Susitna Valley, or east into the spectacular fjords of Prince William Sound.

 Denali, Fairbanks, and the Interior